-Katie McKerall is a Staff Attorney with the American Humanist Association.
+Katie McKerall is Senior Staff Attorney with the American Humanist Association.
 Prior to joining AHA she worked as the Staff Attorney for the Commissioner of Accounts in Fairfax, Virginia and as a grant writer for Rappahannock Goodwill Industries in Fredericksburg, Virginia.

 Originally from Gulf Shores, Alabama, Katie is passionate about protecting and fostering a free and open society through the First Amendment and worked in the Free Speech Clinic while attending law school at George Mason University.
 Katie also holds a BA in Philosophy from the University of South Alabama.